CIRCLECI-GWP/testing-flask-pytest/README.md

 # TESTING FLASK FRAMEWORK WITH PYTEST

 > Following a CircleCI tutorial?
-This default branch is the start point.
+This branch is the start point.
 Find the end point in the [main branch][main-branch].

 The repository contains a RESTful API built with Flask for retrieving books from a list object defined in the API.
 You can use the following endpoints: